 Understand the Benefits of a Group Therapy Program

-There are many reasons why group therapy programs are beneficial to people going through recovery.
+There are many reasons why group therapy programs benefit people going through recovery.
 Some of the main benefits include being in a group with other people going through similar recoveries so that they can cheer each other on.
 They can also listen to others talk about the challenges they’re going through and listen to their resolutions while experimenting with new thoughts and feelings.

 In group therapy, people learn together and grow together.
-They may see their own issues in a new light, which may spur them to continue living a sober life.
+They may see their issues differently, spurring them to continue sober.